maefahluang-uni/04-boot-kanyaphak6731503002/README.md

 **User Controller**

-Use a HashMap to store registered users.
+Use a  HashMap store registered users.
 Define a static HashMap in the `UserController` class to store the registered users.
 The key of the HashMap should be the username, and the value should be the user object.
 Complete the code in the `UserController` class to implement the following functions:

 * `POST /users` registerUser: This function should register a new user by adding the user to the HashMap.
 This function should be called by a `POST` request to receive the user’s JSON and return a `201 CREATED` status.
 If the username already exists, the function should return `409 CONFLICT`.
 * `GET /users/{username}` getUser: This function should be called by a `GET` request to retrieve the JSON of the user with the given username, returning a `200 OK` status.
 If the user does not exist, the function should return `404 NOT FOUND`.